 When the city of La Crosse and La Crosse County announced they wanted to acquire a certain office building for a homelessness project, that suddenly led to other possible buyers taking an interest.

-As a result, the La Crosse Chamber of Commerce had many offers to choose from and it has accepted a $2.1 million purchase offer from attorney George Parke for the 7th Street headquarters.
+As a result, the La Crosse Chamber of Commerce had many offers to choose from and it has accepted a $2.1 million cash purchase offer from attorney George Parke for the 7th Street headquarters.

 Chamber CEO Neal Zygarlicke announced acceptance of the offer this week, sending the “bridge housing” plan back to the drawing board, in terms of finding a suitable property.